Comfort-Jolade/bikesharing/README.md

 The analysis below also confirms we have more Subscriber than customers.
 ![image](https://user-images.githubusercontent.com/104603037/183523430-5beaa443-2be6-48b4-b0aa-0428670d9a86.png)

-Also in August we have the highest start is 5pm
+Also in August we have the highest start time is 5pm
 ![image](https://user-images.githubusercontent.com/104603037/183523491-76d24262-293d-4024-8009-1309d012f46f.png)

 ## Summary: